 Is Anthrax Contagious?

-Anthrax is not a contagious disease.
-It is not possible for someone who is directly exposed to anthrax spores and becomes sick to transmit the disease to someone else by coughing or sneezing like many other infectious diseases.
-Everyone who gets sick with anthrax must have come into direct contact with the bacteria through a cut in the skin, inhaling the spores into the lungs, or swallowing the spores, such as by eating contaminated meat.
-Rarely, it is possible to develop anthrax by coming into contact with the skin lesions of someone who is infected with anthrax; however, it is a rare occurrence.
+No, anthrax is not contagious.
+An anthrax infection requires a person to come into direct contact with the bacteria through a cut in the skin, inhaling the spores into the lungs, or swallowing the spores, such as by eating contaminated meat.
+It is possible to develop anthrax by coming into contact with the skin lesions of someone who is infected with anthrax; however, it is a rare occurrence.

 The most common way to get anthrax is through exposure to an infected animal or animal waste and by-products.
 Veterinarians, farmers, or researchers working with animals are at higher risk, as are those working in industries that handle animal by-products like meat and animal skins.
 The cutaneous (skin) form of anthrax, the most common form, has a very low death rate with appropriate antibiotic therapy after exposure.